Table Of Contents

 The survey also noted that migrating to the cloud helps unlock additional revenue streams that can boost profit growth by as much as 11.2% year-over-year.

 Here’s the kicker.
-The survey concluded that your organization needs to have at least 60% of its workload in the cloud to realize noteworthy financial gains.
+The survey concluded that your organization needs at least 60% of its workload in the cloud to realize noteworthy financial gains.

 Some 65% of respondents who identified as “Optimizers” told IBM that cloud computing helped them reduce time to market.
 Check this out: